1Focus icon 1Focus-Blog

 • Write down your to-do list first thing in the morning or at the end of each day.

 • Be specific while planning your workday.
-This will help you stay focused and productive.
-Even “free time” or breaks should be planned on your calendar.4
+This will help you stay focused and productive.4

 • Use digital tools such as Google Calendar, Alexa, Siri, etc., to remind you of your daily tasks or activities.

-• You will be surprised about the positive effects of quiet time on your creative processes.3
+• You will be surprised by the positive effects of quiet time on your creative processes.3

 • Try yoga, meditation, or breathing exercises to help you relax and calm your mind.3